kylehkhsu/mascot/readme.md

     Some C++/Matlab programs demonstrating the usage of basic SCOTS

 - ./test/
-    Examples demonstrating the usage and performance of SCOTS-Adaptive
+    Examples demonstrating the usage and performance of

 - ./mfiles
     Contains an mfile as a wrapper to the mex-file functions